forensicanalysis/custom-collector/README.md

 ## zip-collector

-The [zip-collector](zip-collector/main.go) is a simple example that stores the collected files in a zip file instead of the database.
+The [zip-collector](zip-collector/main.go) is an example that stores the collected files in a zip file instead of the database.

+## autoruns-collector

+The [autoruns-collector](autoruns-collector/main.go) is an example that includes the autoruns tool into the artifactcollector and collects the printed results.

+**Note:** You need to replace the autorunsc.exe with a real one to make this example work.